abbisQQ/Assignment/README.md

 You just need eclipse nothing else.

 ### How to test the functionality.
-After you run the program you can check the database in the link below. http://localhost:8080/h2\n
+After you run the program you can check the database in the following link. http://localhost:8080/h2\n
-The EMPLOYEE table should be created automatic.\n
+The EMPLOYEE table should be created automatically.
 In this project i have used Swagger.
 Swagger makes it easy to work with the api endpoints.
-All you have to do is go to: http://localhost:8080/swagger-ui.html and clink on basic-rest-controller.\n There you can use the api with ease(keep in mind that the ID fild is autoincrement so you dont have to type anything in it.
+All you have to do is go to: http://localhost:8080/swagger-ui.html and clink on basic-rest-controller.
+There you can use the api with ease(keep in mind that the ID fild is autoincrement so you dont have to type anything in it.